-(a) Total current U.S. dollar lender value of all objects requested for indemnity.
+(a) Total current U.S. dollar lender value of all U.S.-owned objects requested for indemnity.

-- (b) Total number and U.S. dollar lender value of non-U.S.-owned objects requested for indemnity. - (c) Total number and U.S. dollar lender value of U.S.-owned objects requested for indemnity. - (d) Estimate of private/commercial insurance premium which would be required to cover objects requested for indemnity, if indemnity was not approved. - (e) Source of the insurance premium estimate.
+- (b) Total number of objects requested for indemnity. - (c) Estimate of private/commercial insurance premium which would be required to cover objects requested for indemnity, if indemnity was not approved. - (d) Source of the insurance premium estimate.

-3. Total Number and Value of the Entire Exhibition
+3. Total Number and Value of All Objects in the Exhibition

-- (a) Total current U.S. dollar valuation for all objects in the entire exhibition (include objects requested for indemnity, and objects not requested for indemnity). - (b) Total number of objects in the entire exhibition.
+- (a) Total current U.S. dollar value for all objects in the entire exhibition (include objects requested for indemnity, and objects not requested for indemnity). - (b) Total number of objects in the entire exhibition.